Amir Bourouh: Barrow Raiders (loan)

 On 21 June 2024 it was reported that he had signed for Barrow Raiders in the RFL Championship on short-term loan.

 Hull F.C.

 On 24 June 2024 it was reported that he had signed for Hull F.C. in the Super League on a three-year deal.

+Catalans Dragons

+On 15 August 2026 it was reported that he had signed for the Catalans Dragons in the Super League on a two-year deal.